 Drawing details communicate lists of materials needed, dimensions to follow, shapes, and how components fit together.
 Tolerances for parts are included in some drawings and plans.
 Some companies also have their own set of standards to unify certain technical drawings.

-Types of Technical Drawings for Mechanical Drafting and Design
+Types of Technical Drawings

 There is no one type of technical drawing for those who work in mechanical drafting and design.
 They may find it necessary to have a set of drawings or plans for some types of projects such as those with complicated parts or large sizes.
 When this is the case, each drawing will show a different set of details or different perspectives.
 Basic types of drawings include: